Gholtes/SortStream/README.md

 Python 3.7+.
 A simply method to install Python is to use install [anaconda](https://docs.anaconda.com/anaconda/install/) or by installing directly from [python.org](https://www.python.org/downloads/)

-Python packages: `numpy, sklearn, nltk, requests, tkinter, PyPDF2`
+Python packages: `numpy, sklearn, nltk, requests, PyPDF2`

+## Operation

+SortStream uses a directory based approch to labelling training data and outputting predictions.

+The training dataset is orgaised as a root folder containing folders for each class or type of document.
+Each of these subfolders should contain the training examples for each class.

+When predict is called, sortstream will gather input documents from a folder and attempt to move them into the approporate class subfolder.
+These class prediction subfolders are in the 'predictions' folder.

-### How to Build a Model:
+### Fit - How to Build a Model:

 In order to sort documents, the system needs to learn how to identify the category of each document.
 To do this, the user needs to provide a number of examples of each type of document the system would be expected to sort.

 1) Find a few examples of each category (between 10 and 100 is a good sample size)
 2) For each category, make a folder that contains all of the examples.
 The name of this folder will be the name of the category.
 3) Put all of these category example folders in a folder named **data** which is in the same file location as the program.
-4) Open the program and click **build model** The program will learn from the examples in the **data** folder, and build a model.
+4) Open the program and click **build model** or `fit()` The program will learn from the examples in the **data** folder, and build a model.
 This model is saved alongside the program file.
 Do not change the folder name of the saved model.

-Each time **build model** is used, a new model is created.
+Each time **build model** or `fit()`is used, a new model is created.
 If multiple models are present in the folder, the program will use the first one it finds.

-### Classifying Documents:
+### Predict - Classifying Documents:

 1) Place the documents that need to be classified into **input_files_to_be_sorted** folder.
-This folder can either be created manually or will be automatically created the first time you press the **predict** button.
+This folder can either be created manually or will be automatically created the first time you press the **predict** button or call the `predict()` method.
-2) Open the program, use the slider to select a confidence value (see Confidence), and click **predict**
+2) Open the program, use the slider to select a confidence value (see Confidence), and click **predict** or call the `predict()`method.

 The files will be sorted from the **input_files_to_be_sorted** folder into subfolders in the **predictions** folder.
 Each subfolder contains the documents that belong to a specific category.